Full-length Training

 Similar to the full-length training, we focus on climate change and intersecting crises; we integrate a variety of approaches, wisdom and healing traditions, philosophies and disciplines.
 The following emphasis areas are available:

-We derive meaning from connecting to a deep sense of purpose, to something larger than our egoic needs.
-This series supports this transpersonal search.
+• We derive meaning from connecting to a deep sense of purpose, to something larger than our egoic needs.
+This series supports this transpersonal search by offering tools and frameworks that can help anchor ourselves through the challenging times ahead

-To create a better future in the face of intersectional, existential crises, we must imagine and then create another world, transforming ourselves and systems.
+• To create a better future in the face of intersectional, existential crises, we must imagine and then create another world, transforming ourselves and systems.
+In this series we build skills for creativity and innovation, and dive deep into systems change frameworks.

-This series supports those entering the climate field, those adjusting what they do, and those wishing to transition elsewhere to bring their whole selves to work.
+• This series supports those entering the climate field, those adjusting what they do, and those wishing to transition elsewhere to bring their whole selves to work to bring their whole selves to the work they feel most called to do.